Strawberry Torte

 Making The Glaze

-- Use a small bowl and whisk 1 tablespoon cornstarch with ¼ cup of water until there are no lumps.
+• Whisk 1 tablespoon cornstarch with 1/4 cup of water until there are no lumps.
 Set aside.

 Cake Assembly

-- Once the cake has fully cooled.
-Spread the pudding cream mixture with a spatula or cake spreader evenly across the cake.
+• Spread the creamy pudding mixture with a spatula evenly across the cake.

-- Top the filling with sliced strawberries.
-Use a pastry brush to glaze the strawberries.
-Allow to harden for 30 minutes.
+• Top the filling with sliced strawberries.
+Use a pastry brush and glaze the strawberries with the sugary cornstarch glaze.
+Allow to dry for about 30 minutes.

 Thank you for thinking of making it easier to use a pudding from U.S. I did find a 3 pack A 3 pack of Dr. oetker on Amazon.
 This was important because this will be my dear German daughter-in- law❤️